Why are the prices changing?

 Are your rates better than other suppliers?

-All energy suppliers that offer prepayment tariffs will also be reviewing their rates at this time.
+We always endeavour to offer competitive rates, however all energy suppliers that offer prepayment tariffs will also be reviewing their rates at this time.
 It may help you to use a price comparison website to view the rates offered by other suppliers.

 How does the price change affect my current debt?